 Introduce Both Sides Of The Issue

-When first introducing the controversial topic, it is important to present both sides of the debate.
+When first introducing a controversial topic, it is important to present both sides of the debate.
 This will help students later when they must argue for or against the controversial issue.
 You will probably find that your students hold very strong opinions about some topics.
 Introducing the opposing side of the argument will help them to understand why the issue is controversial for some people.

 Once students understand both sides of the issue and why it is controversial, initiate a brief discussion about some of the reasons why people might hold different opinions about this topic.

 This will help students to think about why someone with an opposing opinion to them would hold the beliefs that they do.
-This will be valuable when preparing their counter arguments.
+This will be valuable when preparing their counterarguments.

 Prepare A Case Study